namuol/react-seamstress/PLAYING_NICE.md

 };
 ```

-The `getStyle()` method would return an object that looks like this:
+The `getStyleProps()` method would return an object that looks like this:

 ```js
 {